-The 5 Best Earplugs for Sleeping and Blocking Out Noise
+The 5 Best Earplugs for Noise Blocking Out All Sound

 We all know that getting enough sleep is important.